dell/csm-docs/content/docs/replication/deployment/powermax.md

 You can ensure that you configured remote arrays by navigating to the `Data Protection` tab and choosing `SRDF Groups` on the managing Unisphere of your array.
 You should see a list of remote systems with the SRDF Group number that is configured and the Online field set to a green tick.

-While using any SRDF groups, ensure that they are for exclusive use by the CSI PowerMax driver -
+While using any SRDF groups, ensure that they are for exclusive use by the CSI PowerMax driver:
 * Any SRDF group which will be used by the driver is not in use by any other application
 * If an SRDF group is already in use by a CSI driver, don't use it for provisioning replicated volumes outside CSI provisioning workflows.

-There are some important limitations that apply to how CSI PowerMax driver uses SRDF groups -
+There are some important limitations that apply to how CSI PowerMax driver uses SRDF groups:
 * One replicated storage group using Async/Sync __always__ contains volumes provisioned from a single namespace.
 * While using SRDF mode Async, a single SRDF group can be used to provision volumes within a single namespace.
 You can still create multiple storage classes using the same SRDF group for different Service Levels.
   But all these storage classes will be restricted to provisioning volumes within a single namespace.
 * When using SRDF mode Sync/Metro, a single SRDF group can be used to provision volumes from multiple namespaces.

 #### Automatic creation of SRDF Groups
-CSI Driver for Powermax supports automatic creation of SRDF Groups starting **v2.4.0** with help of **10.0** REST endpoints.
+CSI Driver for Powermax supports automatic creation of SRDF Groups as of **v2.4.0** with help of **10.0** REST endpoints.
 To use this feature:
 * Remove _replication.storage.dell.com/RemoteRDFGroup_ and _replication.storage.dell.com/RDFGroup_ params from the storage classes before creating first replicated volume.
 * Driver will check next available RDF pair and use them to create volumes.